RKumar0203/RKumar0203/README.md

 ### About me

 Graduated from IIT Mandi with a major in Physics.
+- Interested in Experimental High Energy Physics and Detector Simulation
 - I specialize in ROOT, a powerful C++ physics analysis toolkit
-- I specialize in GEANT4, a powerful C++ physics modelling toolkit
+- I am proficient in GEANT4, a powerful C++ physics modelling toolkit
-- Interested in Experimental High Energy Physics and Detector Simulation

 ## 🛠️ My skills